robotology/community/.github/SUPPORT.md

   [**searching among existing discussions**](../../../discussions).
 - 🔍 [**Advanced search syntax**][1] is also available for discussions.
-- ⚙ Post on [**`icub-tech-support`**](https://github.com/robotology/icub-tech-support) any request for robot maintenance (e.g. issues related to hardware and/or robot configuration files).
+- ⚙ Post on [**`icub-tech-support`**](https://github.com/robotology/icub-tech-support) any request for robot maintenance (e.g. issues related to hardware, robot configuration files, updates of the robot operating system).

 If you would like us to review your code, please post your snippets to [**`Gist`**](https://gist.github.com), including instructions to run them.